-The outlier instance removal function is enabled after you configure an outlier instance removal policy.
-You can go to the details page of the application configured with outlier instance removal to view the application monitoring information.
-For example, a topology shows whether call requests are still forwarded to abnormal instances.
-You can check whether Error Rate per Minute for application calls is higher than the configured Lower Error Rate.
-Based on such information, you can determine whether the outlier instance removal policy takes effect.
+After you configure and submit an outlier instance removal policy, the outlier instance removal feature is enabled.
+After you configure an outlier instance removal policy for an application, you can go to the details page of the application to view the monitoring information.
+You can view the monitoring information in topology to check whether all requests are still forwarded to abnormal instances.
+You can also check whether Error Rate per Minute of the application is higher than the configured Lower Error Rate.
+Based on the information, you can determine whether the outlier instance removal policy takes effect.

 What to do next